 MCP Security, Data Flow, and Permissions

-1. What the Glean MCP Server Is
+1. The Glean MCP server

-2. Deployment and Hosting Model
+2. Deployment and hosting model

 2.1 Customer-isolated tenants

-The remote MCP server:
+The Glean remote MCP server:

 - Reuses the same infrastructure and security boundaries (networking, encryption, IAM, auditing) as Glean search and assistant

-…/mcp/default,…/mcp/chatgpt,…/mcp/eng) that admins can create and configure via the Glean Admin Console
+…/mcp/default,…/mcp/chatgpt,…/mcp/eng) that admins can create and configure using the Glean Admin Console

-2.2 Remote MCP: The production deployment model
+2.2 Remote MCP: The recommended production deployment

 3. Identity, Authentication, and Authorization